customer-dynamics/velocity-webex-cc/docs/features/CAMPAIGNS.md

 ## Setup

-### Configure Custom Connector
+### Configure Custom Connectors

+#### CampaignManagerCredential
-Velocity communicates with the Webex CC Dialer through a Custom Connector.
-To set up a custom connector:
+Velocity communicates with the Webex CC Dialer through this Custom Connector.
+To set up this connector:

 1. Open and login to [Webex Control Hub](https://admin.webex.com)
 2. Click “Contact Center” in the left navigation area